DENSsolutions/Climate-time-delay-characterization-and-calibration/Time delay characterization/README.md

 - ImpulsePySim
 >This is a script that simulates measurements with time delays for the Time delay curve characterization script.
 To run the characterization script with this simulator, make sure to disable the importing of the impulsePy module and enable the line below it.

-- Fit 3D function
->This script can load the timedelaydata.csv file that is saved by the time delay curve characterization script and will fit a 3D function to the data.
-Eventually the Time delay Calibration script will be updated to use this 3D function for the correction of the data.

 ## Dependencies
 In order to run the time delay characterization script, you will need to have the impulsePy module installed.